KarrLab/intro_to_wc_modeling/docs/glossary.rst

         *See also:* :term:`model reduction`

     rule-based modeling
         An abstraction for representing models in terms of species and reaction patterns which describe multiple individual species and reaction instances.
 Rule-based modeling is particularly effective for describing models with large numbers of species and reactions that emerge from the combinatorial interactions among species.
 Rule-based models can be simulated using conventional methods by statistically enumerating the reaction network or using network-free simulation which dynamically discovers the reaction network during simulation.

-    reaction network modeling
-        The conventional, low-level representation of biochemical models which enumerates each individual species and each individual reaction.
-In contrast, rule-based modeling is an abstraction for representing reaction networks in terms of species and reaction patterns that can generate all of the individual species and reactions.

     schema
        A description of the types of entities and the attributes of each type of entity, including attributes which describe relationships among types of entities.